Aether-Group0/Fern-Multi/README.md

 # Fern-Multi

 !Warning!
 Fern-Multi is meant mainly for Linux systems.
-We are working on a Windows version.
 Fern-Multi is a powerful tool that combines several scripts for network scanning, DNS lookups, and local HTTP serving.

 ## Installation